 PSY 483 - Counseling Issues in Substance Abuse (3)

 An examination of the special issues, populations, and treatment modalities specific to substance abuse counseling.
 Course can be used toward NAADAC certification for Addiction Professional in Training.
-Prerequisite: PSY 113 protection for staff and clients, and discrimination.
-The American Psychological Association (APA) code of ethics and related codes are covered with an overview of ethical dimensions of practice.
 Prerequisite: PSY 113

 PSY 493 - Issues & Ethics in Psychology & Counseling (3)